tedtasman/tic-tac-joe/README.md

 - **Reinforcement Learning**: Explore reinforcement learning techniques to improve the AI's gameplay.
 - **Generalization**: Test the model's performance against different strategies and improve its robustness.

+## Changelog
+All notable changes to this project will be documented in the [CHANGELOG](CHANGELOG.md).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.